-By optimization modeling, we're referring to the use of mathematical techniques in solving problems based on certain characteristics, including the purpose of integrated business planning, like:
+By optimization modeling, we're referring to the use of mathematical techniques to solving problems based on certain characteristics by applying:

 - Linear programming (LP)

 - Nonlinear programming (NLP)

 - Constraint programming (CP)

 These mathematical techniques have their roots in algebra, invented in 820 AD by a Persian named Muhammad ibn Musa al-Khwarizm.
 Used to solve practical mathematics as well as highly complex problems, modern civilization could not function without algebra.